Categorically closed countable semigroups: Application of the polyboundedness to paratopological groups

 The function $g_i:X\to X$ is of the form $g_i(x)=a_{i,0}x\dots x a_{i,n_i}$ for some $n_i\in\w$ and $a_{i,0},\dots, a_{i,n_i}\in X$.
 Let $\bar g_i:Y\to Y$ be the continuous function on $Y$ defined by $\bar g_i(y)=a_{i,0}y\dots ya_{i,n_i}$ for $y\in Y$.
 It follows that the set $\bigcup_{i=1}^n\{y\in Y:y\bar g_i(y)=e=\bar g_i(y)y\}$ coincides with $Y$, because it is closed and contains a dense subset $X$ in $Y$.
 Consequently, the semigroup $Y$ is polybounded and for every $y\in Y$ there exists an element $z\in \{\bar g_i(y):i\leq n\}\subset Y$ such that $yz=e=zy$, which means that $Y$ is a group.
 By Proposition~\ref{p:topg}, $Y$ is a topological group. \end{proof}

 Conditions implying that a cancellative topological semigroup $S$ is a topological group is another widely studied topic in Topological Algebra (see,~\cite{BG, HH, RS}).
-The following corollary of Propositions~\ref{p:group} and \ref{p:topg} contributes to this field.
+The following corollary of Theorem~\ref{t:group} and Proposition~\ref{p:topg} contributes to this field.